Emotional dysregulation

-Symptoms
+Signs and symptoms

 Smoking, self-harm, eating disorders, and addiction have all been associated with emotional dysregulation.
 Somatoform disorders may be caused by a decreased ability to regulate and experience emotions or an inability to express emotions in a positive way.
 Individuals who have difficulty regulating emotions are at risk for eating disorders and substance abuse, as they may use food or substances as a way to regulate their emotions.
 Emotional dysregulation is also found in people who have an increased risk of developing a mental disorder, particularly an affective disorder such as depression or bipolar disorder.

 Childhood

-Dysregulation is more prevalent in this age group, and is generally seen to decrease as children develop.
+Dysregulation is more prevalent in children, and is generally seen to decrease as children develop.
 During early childhood, emotional dysregulation or reactivity is considered to be situational rather than indicative of emotional disorders.
 It is important to consider parental mood disorders as genetic and environmental determinants.
 Children of parents with symptoms of depression are less likely to learn strategies for regulating their emotions and are at risk of inheriting a mood disorder.
-When parents have difficulty with regulating their emotions, they often cannot teach their children to regulate properly.
+When parents have difficulty regulating their emotions, they often cannot teach their children to regulate properly.
 The role of parents in a child's development is acknowledged by attachment theory, which argues that the characteristics of the caregiver-child relationship impact future relationships.
 Current research indicates that parent-child relationships characterized by less affection and greater hostility may result in children developing emotional regulation problems.
 If the child's emotional needs are ignored or rejected, they may experience greater difficulty dealing with emotions in the future.
 Moreover, conflict between parents is linked to increased emotional reactivity or dysregulation in children.
 Other factors involved include the quality of relationship with peers, the child's temperament, and social or cognitive understanding.
 Additionally, loss or grief can contribute to emotional dysregulation.

 Research has shown that failures in emotional regulation may be related to the display of acting out, externalizing disorders, or behavior problems.
 When presented with challenging tasks, children who were found to have defects in emotional regulation (high-risk) spent less time attending to tasks and more time throwing tantrums or fretting than children without emotional regulation problems (low-risk).
-High-risk children had difficulty with self-regulation and had difficulty complying with requests from caregivers and were more defiant.
+High-risk children had difficulty with self-regulation, had difficulty complying with requests from caregivers and were more defiant.
 Emotional dysregulation has also been associated with childhood social withdrawal.